macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 ### Tips
 - PhD is a marathon and MSc/MRes is a sprint.
 It is easy to burn out if you continue working the same hours you’ll have done in your MSc/MRes.
 Try to treat your PhD like a 9-5 job where possible.
 - PhD gives much more space to explore and think.
 Take advantage of this.
 If you want to learn something or improve, the first few years of your PhD are the best time to do this.
 - You might not feel like you have much spare time as a PhD student.
 If there are things you want to achieve, try scheduling time each week to do them and stick to it.
-Otherwise it's easy to just work on your thesis.
+Otherwise it's easy to just work on your thesis and not your broader skillset.
 - If lack of direction or structure is troubling you, talk to your supervisor.

 ## PhD to postdoc